NicoWeiner/MasterProject/README.md

 3. The notebook containing all code used for the analysis of the German housing data "Immobilienscout24_Analysis_Notebook v2.ipynb" is too large to view within Github, so please open the pdf file instead.
 Alternatively, download the ipynb file and open it locally on your laptop.

-4. The notebook "Funda_Analysis_Notebook v2.ipynb" contains all code used to analyse the Dutch housing market.
+4. The notebook "Funda Analysis v5 - only relevant.ipynb" contains all code used to analyse the Dutch housing market.
+It is a working document and can be opened with Google Colab directly in the browser without any installation.